 Any home chef with a Kitchenaid stand mixer can tell you that’s an invaluable tool when it comes to baking.
 A stand mixer can take care of repetitive or menial kitchen tasks such as stirring, creaming, and whipping, leaving you free to focus on more important things.

 Kitchenaid stand mixers come with a wide variety of accessories that you attach and detach as needed to help you cook like a pro.
 With so many accessories to choose from, it isn’t always easy to pick the right one for the task.
-Here, we’re going to go over which Kitchenaid attachment will work best for your next culinary creation.
+Here, we’re going to go over the best kitchen aid attachments that will work best for your next culinary creation.

 Why Use a Kitchenaid Stand Mixer?

 With proper care, a Kitchenaid stand mixer will last for years, if not decades.
-You can choose between more than fourteen different detachable accessories, making the mixer a versatile tool for both cooking and baking.
-Both the mixer and the attachments are easy to clean with just soap and warm water.
+You can choose between more than fourteen detachable accessories, making the mixer a versatile tool for cooking and baking.
+The mixer and the attachments are easy to clean with soap and warm water.

 A Quick Guide to Kitchenaid Speeds

 Kitchenaid mixers have speed settings that range from 2 to 10, with 10 being the fastest.
 No matter what you’re cooking, it’s best to start slow and amp up to the speed you want.
 This is especially true when adding powdery ingredients such as flour or sugar.
 The mixer may end up whipping these up into a cloud at high speeds, which can be potentially dangerous if inhaled.

 For baking, you’ll most often keep the mixer at lower speeds for thick dough and batter.
 You may end up spilling batter or wearing down the motor at higher speeds.
 For medium-thick mixtures that need pounding or kneading, raise the speed to around 3 to 4.